Radiologic Technology Major (M)

 Additional Requirements

-- Overall 2.5 GPA required to qualify for application to the professional program.
+- Overall 2.5 GPA is minimum required to apply to a professional program.
+Michigan programs required 2.7 GPA.
 A 3.0 or higher GPA is encouraged to be competitive.

 - Students must achieve a minimum of C (2.0) or C+ (2.5) for Aurora applicants in the following courses: Algebra (or higher), Communications, Computers, Medical Terminology and Anatomy & Physiology courses.